FILMS DEPICTING GREEK LOVE

 Grace à Dieu (By the Grace of God), François Ozon, France, 2019, 137 minutes.
 In good timing with an unprecedented new wave of French intolerance in general, and towards pederasty in particular, “Alexandre, François and Emmanuel” (“bravely” shielding under pseudonyms) seek vengeance on Father Bernard Preynat through this lavishly-produced docudrama for what they have suddenly identified as sexual abuse of them as boys a generation earlier, and, despite their Catholic upbringing, are outraged to discover that forgiveness of sins has always been a central tenet of Christianity.

 Griffin in Summer, Nicholas Colia, USA, 2024, 90 minutes.
+Review.
 Fourteen-year-old budding playwright Griffin Nafly (Everett Blunck) develops a strong crush on his family's handsome 25-year-old handyman Brad (Owen Teague), an unsuccessful performance artist.

 Guter Junge (A Good Boy), Torsten Fischer, Germany, tv, 2008, 90 minutes.
 Review.
 17-year-old Sven (Sebastian Urzendowsky)’s father Achim is deeply shocked that his son has been videoing 13 or 14-year-old Patrick (Sandro Lohmann) flagrantly flirting with him.
 One might think the father’s overreaction of punching his son in the face and insulting him was an indictment of current hysteria were it not for the filmmaker relieving himself of the suspicion of heretical sympathy by ending his story with a jarringly discordant scene involving Sven trying to abduct a frightened 10-year-old on a train.